 Economic and practical impact

-The expected changes will bring with them new and unwelcome risks for companies that currently do business in and with the United Kingdom.
+The changes go hand in hand with new and unwished-for risks for companies doing business in and with the United Kingdom.
 These risks should not be underestimated, as they can have a major impact on your business activities and results.
 This means that up-to-date knowledge of customs procedures and a timely response to the changes are essential.

 As a global logistics chain director, Seacon Logistics has many years of expertise in import, export and customs matters.
 Seacon has always had a focus on the United Kingdom.
 Alongside entrepreneurship, Seacon also places great importance on taking responsibility and we do this in the context of Brexit as well.
 Our many years of experience and knowledge as a logistics chain director are put to good use in helping you prepare for the consequences that Brexit will have, and ensuring that the associated transition runs as smoothly as possible for you.